Terry-ngyx/Terry-ngyx.github.io/_posts/2023-05-22-custom_shellcode.md

 ## Writing a win32 x32 shellcode
 In this proof of concept (POC), our objective is to develop a position-independent shellcode that dynamically resolves Win32 APIs at runtime.
 The goal is to execute the shellcode successfully and utilize the CreateProcessA API to spawn the notepad.exe process.
-To accomplish this, we can follow the steps outlined below:
+To accomplish this, we would need to obtain the absoluate address of the API in memory.
+This involves carrying out the steps outlined below:
 \
 &nbsp;
 &emsp;[1.
 Obtaining the image base of kernel32.dll](#obtaining-the-image-base-of-kernel32)